leandrosardi/simple_command_line_parser/README.md

 and
 - Windows 7 only.

-Email to me if you want to collaborate, by testing this library in any Linux platform.
+Email to me if you want to collaborate.

 **Outline**